How can I find out who my Housing Officer is?

-Working with the Borough of Poole's Housing and Community Services Unit the team also manage several hostels providing temporary accommodation for young families who have found themselves homeless and are waiting for a permanent home either through PHP or a local Registered Social Landlord (RSL).
+Working with Borough of Poole's Housing and Community Services Unit, the team also manage a hostel and provides temporary accommodation for families and vulnerable single people, who have found themselves homeless and are waiting for a permanent home either through PHP or a local Registered Social Landlord (RSL).

 Want to report rubbish collection problems, fly tipping, street lighting issues or dog mess on pavements etc?
 See our FAQs and Report it links to speed your query along to the Borough of Poole.